MuriData/muri-contracts/README.md

 MuriData is a prototype decentralized storage marketplace that pairs a payment/assignment layer (`FileMarket.sol`) with a collateralized staking layer (`NodeStaking.sol`).
 Clients prepay for storage, nodes stake collateral proportional to the capacity they promise, and a parallel challenge-slot system verifies storage integrity through Groth16 zk-proofs with on-chain slashing.

+The zero-knowledge components rely on the **MURI (Measurable Unique Replica Integrity)** protocol, enforcing a sequential two-pass sealing transform (for archives), File Size Proofs (FSP), standard Proof of Integrity (PoI), and Archive PoI.
+The proofs are verified via a two-phase commit-reveal protocol.

 The system is not production ready, but the current implementation demonstrates the full lifecycle of an order, including node participation, reward accrual, challenge-based proof verification, and forced exits.

 ---